eval/chlg/README.md

 chlg
 ==========

-Quickly fetch the changelog of a github repository.
+Fetch the changelog of a github repository.

 Install
 ------------